devflowinc/ruby-sdk/docs/ChunkApi.md

 > <ReturnQueuedChunk> create_chunk(tr_dataset, create_chunk_data)

-Create Chunk
+Create or Upsert Chunk or Chunks

-Create Chunk  Create a new chunk.
+Create or Upsert Chunk or Chunks  Create a new chunk.
 If the chunk has the same tracking_id as an existing chunk, the request will fail.
 Once a chunk is created, it can be searched for using the search endpoint.

 ### Examples